 In Part 3 Morris unpacks the "failure of imagination" phrase that Rumsfeld confuses with "poverty of expectations" in the forward written by Thomas Schelling for Roberta Wohlstetter's book about the Japanese bombing Pearl Harbor titled, Pearl Harbor: Warning and Decision, (dedicated "To my favorite Magician.")
-RAND halted publication of this book in the 1950s but Thomas Schilling, an acclaimed economist, game theorist (Mirowski, 2002, p.
-367-8), helped to publish the book after J.F.
-Kennedy became President and Robert McNamara, another RAND Operations Research (OR) economist, was working in the Department of Defense.
 Rumsfeld distributed copies of Schelling's Forward to many government officials.
 Morris unravels Rumsfeld's "failure of imagination" (to predict the bombing of Pearl Harbor) as a misinterpretation of Schelling's faulting of government and bureaucratic confusion for having allowed Pearl Harbor to be bombed.

-Schelling and Roberta Wohlstetter fault the government (which is "always the problem") for not being vigilant and allowing Pear Harbor to be sacrificed.
+Schelling and Roberta Wohlstetter fault the government; which is "always the problem," according to Mirowski's "three commandments" of neoliberalism (Mirowski, 2002, p.
+203-4) for not being vigilant and allowing Pear Harbor to be sacrificed.
 While Rumsfeld, who works for the government, claims the bombing occurred because of a "failure of imagination" that didn't foresee the event.
 The discourse running through The Unknown Known seems like the discourse of someone maintaining secrets for national and job security - couldn't secrets be a kind of unknown known?
 If Morris obtained information for viewers about why the US went to war with Iraq, it would have been surprising, given Rumsfeld's position, neoliberal orientation and work ethics.
 In "A Conversation with Errol Morris" Morris claims Rumsfeld is self-deceitful and convinced of his illusions in the face of evidence that contradicts the illusions.
 But one might also see Rumsfeld as congruent with the mindset and work ethic of the neoliberal Chicago School economists.
-Rumsfeld preforms his government job in a disciplined "Chicago Tradition" style (van Overtveldt, 2007, pp.19-44) and his argumentation style with the press might have been adapted from a Chicago School economics workshop (Emmett, 2011, pp.110-14).
+Rumsfeld preforms his government job in a disciplined "Chicago Tradition" style (van Horn et al. 2011; van Overtveldt, 2007, pp.19-44) and his argumentation style with the press might have been adapted from a Chicago School economics workshop (Emmett, 2011, pp.110-14).
 He speaks in an evasive way, which is in keeping with the Chicago School style of discourse, which entails the "capacity to absorb certain forms of criticism and thus deflect those criticisms away from the vulnerable areas in other subprograms where they might do the most damage."
 (Mirowski & Hands, 1998, p.
 289).